-- How to adjust brightness, contrast, sharpness and saturation of images (PIL)
+- How to Add Text to images (PIL)

 - Digital Image Color Modes